paypal/squbs/docs/httpclient.md

 ### Circuit Breaker

-squbs provides `CircuitBreakerBidi` Akka Streams `GraphStage` to provide circuit breaker functionality for streams.
+squbs provides `CircuitBreakerBidi` pekko Streams `GraphStage` to provide circuit breaker functionality for streams.
 It is a generic circuit breaker implementation for streams.
 Please see [Circuit Breaker](circuitbreaker.md) documentation for details.

 Circuit Breaker might potentially change the order of messages, so it requires a `Context` to be carried around, like `ClientFlow`.
 But, in addition to that, it needs to be able to uniquely identify each element for its internal mechanics.
 Accordingly, the `Context` passed to `ClientFlow` or a mapping from `Context` should be able to uniquely identify each element.
 If circuit breaker is enabled, and the `Context` passed to `ClientFlow` does not uniquely identify each element, then you will experience unexpected behavior.
 Please see [Context to Unique Id Mapping](circuitbreaker.md#context-to-unique-id-mapping) section of Circuit Breaker documentation for details on providing a unique id.